 For pre-master's students (i.e., entering the University with a bachelor's degree), credit hours earned under any of the following rubrics normally may not be counted toward the Graduate School's minimum residence requirement: College Teaching of the Discipline (591); Thesis (599); Pre-Dissertation Research (698); Dissertation (699) and Continuous Registration (700-level).

-*Students enrolled in accelerated master's degree programs (as defined by the Graduate School) have a reduced residence requirement, where a minimum of 18 credit hours must be completed at the graduate level in order to satisfy the in residence requirement.
-Students are advised to carefully review their plans and consult with their advisers before confirming their course schedule each semester.
+*Students enrolled in accelerated master's degree programs (as defined by the Graduate School) have a reduced residence requirement, where a minimum of 18 credit hours must be completed at the graduate level in order to satisfy the residence requirement.
+Students are advised to carefully review their plans and consult with their advisors before confirming their course schedule each semester.
 Taking less than 12 credits during the graduate-level year of study may adversely impact financial aid, immigration status and graduation requirements.

 New and Revised Courses